 Although business organizations, learning institutions, and other organizations can benefit from using augmented reality due to its numerous advantages or beneficial applications, developing and implementing an AR system is both costly and technologically taxing.
 Not everyone has the capability to do so.
 Thus, in the context of business, smaller firms can be at a disadvantage because of their lack of resources.

 Take note that AR also requires new technologies and models.
 Smartphones need capable processing capabilities to run AR applications smoothly.
-Developments in AR also depend on developments in artificial intelligence technology, especially specific AI forms such as machine learning, natural language processing, and computer vision, among others.
+Developments in AR also depend on developments in artificial intelligence technology, especially specific AI forms such as machine learning and deep learning, natural language processing, and computer vision, among others.